molgenis/molgenis/docs/guide-emx.md

 #### nillable
 Whether the column may be left empty.
-Default: true Can also contain an expression to dynamically decide if the attribute should be shown or not.
+Default: true Can also contain an expression to dynamically decide if the attribute may be left empty or not.
 See the [Expressions](guide-expressions.md) section for a syntax description.
+If [visible](#visible) is an expression that does not evaluate to true, the attribute may be left empty.

 #### idAttribute
 Whether this field is the unique key for the entity.
 Default: false.
 Use 'AUTO' for auto generated (string) identifiers.